 These challenges are exactly what we’ve seen happen throughout 2020, and they have validated the approach that we’ve taken over the past few years, as we’ve been working to build Clarifruit from the ground up.
 Like many industries, the pandemic has accelerated digital transformation, and proven to even the most traditional of stakeholders that they want to be able to preconfirm the quality of a shipment, ahead of time, using automation.

 At the start of the pandemic, we saw customers flailing, having sometimes lost as much as 60% of their human capital, and unsure how to maintain business continuity.
 However, by June, it was clear that the industry at large was looking for ways to digitize fresh fruit and vegetable quality control, from inspectors and regulators, to growers, marketing companies, wholesalers and retailers.

 We can see that this transformation is a real part of the ‘new normal’.
 After all, while companies may be initially drawn to digital platforms to beat the challenges of the pandemic, the results of digitizing are evergreen, including higher productivity, better visibility, data-informed decision making and less waste.

 Despite the adversity, we are so proud of what Clarifruit has achieved this year, supporting so many players in revolutionizing the fresh produce quality control industry.
 We’ve brought on new clients including Tier 1 retailers from EMEA as well as growers & marketing companies who are category leaders within their business.
-Moreover, we have onboarded all of those new customers and implemented a new fresh produce QC platform into their workflow, in a completely remote way.
+Moreover, we have onboarded all of those new customers and implemented a new fresh produce quality control software into their workflow, in a completely remote way.
 This model will stay with us post COVID-19 and allow us to scale our solution globally much more efficiently.

 What’s Next for 2021?